Humed-Muhammad/snap-fetch-docs/docs/intro.md

 #### Pagination Options

-Queries have built in pagination support the result of useSnapFetchQuery will return a paginationOptions object with the following properties:
+Queries have built in pagination support the result of useSnapQuery will return a paginationOptions object with the following properties:

 ```javascript